thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 elastography because of the small deformations that occur and the subsequent application of a derivative operation on local displacements.
 Many of the commonly used subsample estimation techniques introduce significant bias errors.
-In this paper we examine an unbiased approach to subsample displacement estimations that consists of two-dimensional windowed-sinc interpolation with numerical optimization.
-We find that a Welch or Lanczos window with Nelder-Mead simplex or regular-step gradient descent optimization is well suited for this purpose.
+In this paper an unbiased approach to subsample displacement estimations that consists of two-dimensional windowed-sinc interpolation with numerical optimization is examined.
+It is shown that a Welch or Lanczos window with Nelder-Mead simplex or regular-step gradient descent optimization is well suited for this purpose.
 Little improvement is seen with a sinc window radius greater than four data samples.
 The strain